Hats-Protocol/hats-protocol/README.md

 To create a batch of Hats, a DAO can call the `Hats.batchCreateHats()` function.
 This function takes arrays as its arguments, from which it constructs multiple Hats.
 As long as each of these Hats is part of the same tree of Hats &mdash; i.e., they either have the same existing Hat or any of the newly created Hats as admin(s) &mdash; they can all be created together.

-<p align="right">(<a href="#documentation-top">back to contents</a>)</p>
+<p align="right">(<a href="#table-of-contents">back to contents</a>)</p>

 ### Minting a Hat

 Only a Hat's admin can mint its token to a wearer.

 To mint a Hat, the Hat's max supply must not have already been reached, the target wearer must not already wear the Hat, and the target wearer must not be eligible for the hat.

 A Hat's admin can mint its token individually by calling `Hats.mintHat`.